Japan’s Abe re-elected as party head, to stay on as PM

-TOKYO (AP) — Japanese Prime Minister Shinzo Abe has been re-elected as head of his ruling Liberal Democratic Party in a landslide, paving the way for up to three more years as the nation’s leader.
+TOKYO (AP) — Japanese Prime Minister Shinzo Abe was re-elected as head of his ruling Liberal Democratic Party in a landslide Thursday, paving the way for up to three more years as the nation’s leader.

 Abe handily defeated his sole challenger, Shigeru Ishiba, a former defense minister.
+Abe won 553, or about 70 percent, of 807 votes.

-Thursday’s decisive victory may embolden him to pursue his long-sought revision to Japan’s U.S.-drafted pacifist constitution, although the hurdles remain high and doing so would carry political risks.
+The decisive victory may embolden Abe to pursue his long-sought revision to Japan’s U.S.-drafted pacifist constitution, although the hurdles remain high and doing so would carry political risks.

+“It’s time to tackle a constitutional revision,” Abe said in a victory speech.
+“Now the fight is over.”

 Most Read Business Stories